 BIOL:2603 Mechanisms of Aging 3 s.h.

 Evolutionary theories of aging, cellular and genetic basis of aging and repair, disruption of homeostasis in aging; focus on studies of biological and environmental causes of age-related diseases.
-Prerequisites: (BIOL:1412 or HHP:3500) and BIOL:1411.
+Prerequisites: BIOL:1411 and (BIOL:1412 or HHP:3500 or PSY:2701).

 BIOL:2673 Ecology 3 s.h.

 Adaptations of organisms to their physical and biological environments; organism-environment interactions; population biology; interactions between species; ecology of communities, ecosystems; human impact on ecosystems.
 Prerequisites: BIOL:1411 and BIOL:1412.
 Recommendations: a basic statistics course.
 Same as ENVS:2673.